sworley1/worles_altair_theme/README.md

 custom altair theme

-Comes with a dark mode too  :smiley:
+Comes with a dark mode too  :new_moon: :milky_way:

 ## Installation